 However, sometimes you want to run system_requirements() again for a specific package, so you could either remove the system_reqs.txt file for the specific package id, or you could remove system_reqs globally for the package name referred.

 SYSTEMS AND CROSS BUILDING

-This section explains how to cross build with Conan to any platform and the Windows subsystems (Cygwin, MSYS2).
+This section explains how to approach a cross building scenario with Conan and how the use the Windows subsystems (Cygwin, MSYS2).